yarka-guru/connection_app/README.md

 - `aws-vault` tool: You can install it following the instructions on the [official GitHub page](https://github.com/99designs/aws-vault).
 - AWS CLI: You can install it following the instructions on the [official AWS page](https://aws.amazon.com/cli/).

-Also, ensure that your AWS configuration file (`~/.aws/config`) is properly set up with the environments you want to use.
+Also, ensure that your AWS configuration file (`~/.aws/config`) is appropriately set up with the environments you want to use.

 ## Installation